Traffic collision (car) Personal injury lawyer in Columbia, SC

 The damages that are awarded in a car accident case can be reduced in proportion to a victim’s negligence.
 This means that a person awarded $100,000 in a car accident case who is found to have been 35 percent at fault will have their damaged reduced by $35,000 and ultimately receive $65,000.

-How Our Law Firm Can Help After a Columbia Car Accident
+How Our Law Firm Can Help After a Traffic collision in Columbia, SC

 Stewart Law Offices can immediately launch an independent investigation into the true cause of the crash.
 We can preserve important evidence, calculate the full extent of your losses, and then work to hold the negligent parties accountable.

 If you sustained serious injuries or your loved one was killed in a car crash caused by another party’s negligence in Columbia, you deserve justice.
-The Columbia injury lawyers at Stewart Law Offices has been helping clients in Columbia and all over South Carolina for over 30 years.
+The Personal injury lawyer in Columbia, SC at Stewart Law Offices has been helping clients in Columbia and all over South Carolina for over 30 years.
 Call us or contact us online now to schedule a free consultation.